Peebles Railway: The line in operation

 Three trains operated in each direction daily, except Sundays.
 Leaving Edinburgh the Peebles coaches were attached at the rear of an NBR Hawick train, and detached at Eskbank.
 There the Peebles Railway locomotive coupled to the detached portion and took the train on to Peebles.
 The physical junction was at Hardengreen.
 The locomotives ran tender first from Eskbank to Peebles.

 The trains were an instant success, carryings being beyond what could have been anticipated, and the first full week brought in receipts of £99, climbing a month later to £166.
 The stations were Peebles, Eddleston, Leadburn, Penicuik, Roslin and Hawthornden, but at the last minute it was agreed to provide a station at Bonnyrigg, and this was opened a month after the opening of the line itself.

 In 1856 the North British Railway operated seven trains each way daily except Sundays, of which four were passenger trains.
 One of these was a "fast passenger" service leaving Peebles at 08:50 and taking 65 minutes, returning at 16:20 and also taking 65 minutes.

 Soon after the opening one of the locomotives, St Ronans, became defective, "because it could not negotiate the curves on the track".
-Although the Company owned two locomotives and was only allowed to use one at a time, nonetheless it found it necessary to hire in a replacement.
+Although the company owned two locomotives and was only allowed to use one at a time, nonetheless it found it necessary to hire in a replacement.
 The other locomotive was named Tweed.
 The locomotive fleet was soon augmented but the details are unclear.
 The carriage stock was also required to be increased, but these acquisitions were straining the capital resources of the company and deferment of payment was practised.

 The electric telegraph was installed on the line (and the NBR section), giving Peebles telegraph communication with Edinburgh for the first time, from 1858.

 Additional capital

-A Parliamentary Act was obtained on 27 June 1857 authorising the issue of an additional £27,000 in shares; improvements and rectification of some deficiencies in the original construction of the line needed attention.
+An act of Parliament, the Peebles Railway Amendment Act 1857 (20 & 21 Vict. c. xiv), was obtained on 27 June 1857 authorising the issue of an additional £27,000 in shares; improvements and rectification of some deficiencies in the original construction of the line needed attention.

 In 1859 it was decided to install turntables at Peebles and Hardengreen Junction, as the tender-first running was said to cause excessive wear on the locomotives and the track.
 The North British Railway had to install the Hardengreen turntable and this seems to have been delayed, being ready in 1860.

 The track had been laid with the cheapest materials at the advice of the engineer Thomas Bouch, and already in 1858 it was giving trouble, being in need of major renewal.
 The routine maintenance was carried out by platelayers with the assistance of a labourer, each responsible for about two miles of route.
 In August 1860 all the wooden bridges on the line were tarred and repainted.